macropay-solutions/php-framework-docs/queues.md

 <a name="job-chaining"></a>
 ### Job Chaining

+> [!WARNING]
+> **\app('bus')->chain() Is Unsupported:** The `\app('bus')->chain()` method does not work and will throw a `RuntimeException`.
+Passing instantiated job objects inside an array forces the framework to recursively serialize downstream tasks inside each other.
+This bloats message payloads, creates PHP Object Injection (POI) attack surfaces, and will instantly cause failures on cloud message queues like AWS SQS due to their strict 1 MB payload limits.

 Job chaining allows you to specify a list of queued tasks that should be run in sequence after the primary task has executed successfully.
 If one task in the sequence fails, the rest of the tasks will not be run.

-You must use the `chain` method provided by the `Queueable` trait directly on your callable instance *before* dispatching it:
+Chaining must be configured using safe, primitive Storable Array Callables.
+You must chain tasks by calling the `chain` method provided by the `Queueable` trait directly on your callable instance *before* dispatching it:

     use App\Services\OptimizePodcast;
     use App\Services\ProcessPodcast;